 What does that mean?
 In challenging times, it can be overwhelming to reevaluate your business, modify your course of action, and move forward, but WildRock has your back.
-As an experienced Colorado marketing firm, we have some rock-solid advice and offerings to consider as we navigate the current events surrounding Coronavirus (COVID-19).
+As an experienced Fort Collins marketing firm, we have some rock-solid advice and offerings to consider as we navigate the current events surrounding Coronavirus (COVID-19).

 Your opportunity to ROCK

 Data is pouring in regarding the influx of online users during this time of “social distancing.”
 The term should be re-coined as “physical distancing,” considering the substantial increase in social media usage.
 An article from PR Daily noted that the influencer marking platform Klear compared social media user behavior from March 7-15.
 Its results showed a 15 percent increase in Instagram stories posted and a 21 percent increase in viewership.
 That’s just nine days!
 Facebook saw a 50 percent increase in traffic from its platform to other websites in the first few weeks of March as well.
 LinkedIn, Pinterest, and many other sites are reporting usage at an all-time high.